 Bridge Clinic: When children come to our Emergency Department (ED) experiencing a mental health crisis, they are stabilized and treated quickly and then referred to the Bridge Clinic, which connects them with the most appropriate community pediatric provider for long-term care.
 Among the patients treated through the Bridge Clinic, we have seen a marked decrease in return visits to the ED, indicating these patients have received high-quality care and referrals to community-based support.

-Center for Resiliency and Wellbeing at Phoenix Children’s: Pediatric experts have found that adverse childhood experiences (ACEs), such as abuse, neglect or witnessing violence at home, can cause serious, but preventable, complications in children and teens.
+Center for Resiliency and Wellbeing at Phoenix Children’s: Pediatric experts have found that adverse childhood experiences (ACEs) such as abuse, neglect or witnessing violence at home can cause serious, but preventable, complications in children and teens.
 In some cases, these complications can make it difficult for kids to learn and function well at school or home.
 Related challenges can lead to substance abuse, addiction, poor health and suicide risk.

-Center for Family Health & Safety: Through this center, Phoenix Children’s offers many health and safety programs to support families with resources that help prevent injury, including gun safety and suicide prevention.
+Injury Prevention Program: Through this center, Phoenix Children’s offers many health and safety programs to support families with resources that help prevent injury, including gun safety and suicide prevention.

 Phoenix Children’s + Arizona State University’s Social Work Partnership: In 2021, Phoenix Children’s and ASU developed a partnership to address mental health issues impacting our patient families.
-The university’s School of Social Work has 10 students who began a yearlong internship program at Phoenix Children’s where they learn from our behavioral health specialists how to appropriately interact with patient families on mental health issues impacting their child.
+The university’s School of Social Work has 10 students who began a yearlong internship program at Phoenix Children’s where they learn from our behavioral health specialists on how to appropriately interact with patient families on mental health issues impacting their child.

 How to Help a Child at Risk or Raise Community Awareness

 The following are a few warning signs of mental distress or illness in children:

 - Persistent sadness and/or withdrawal

 - Harming oneself or someone else, or talking about it

 - Changes in eating habits and/or weight loss